yairm210/Unciv/Uniques.md

 This is due to the fact that resources can be visible to some civs while invisible to others - so if you're attacking with a +10% combat bonus from Coal, while the enemy can't see coal, it could get weird.

+improvementFilters only check for the improvements on a tile.
+The following are implemented:
+- improvement name
+- "All"
+- "Great Improvements", "Great"
+- "All Road" - for Rodas & Railroads

 #### unitFilter

 unitFilters allow us to activate uniques for specific units, based on:

 - unit name
-- unit type
+- unit type - e.g. Melee, Ranged, WaterSubmarine, etc.
 - "Land", "Water", "Air"
+- "land units", "water units", "air units"
-- "non-air" for non-air units
+- "non-air" for non-air non-missile units
-- "Military" for military units
-- "All", as a catch all for all units.
+- "Military", "military units"
+- "All"
+- "Missile"
+- "Submarine", "submarine units"
+- "Nuclear Weapon"
 - "Embarked"
+- "Wounded", "wounded units"
-- "Wounded"
+- "Barbarians", "Barbarian"
 - Any combination of the above (will match only if all match).
 The format is "{filter1} {filter2}" and can match any number of filters.
-For example:"[{Military} {Water}]" units, "[{Wounded} {Armor}]" units, etc.
+For example: "[{Military} {Water}]" units, "[{Wounded} {Armor}]" units, etc.

 #### cityFilter